loginid1/loginid-tutorial/README.md

-# LoginID-Demo
+# LoginID-Tutorial

-This demo simulates a small setup that includes these components:
+This tutorial simulates a small setup that includes these components:

 - **Demo App**:
   - a simple web application that leverages our javascript libraries for FIDO2 based user registration and authentication